 Yale Repertory Theatre

 Yale Repertory Theatre serves as a teaching theater—both an exemplar and laboratory of professional practice—for Yale School of Drama.
 Each department has established a unique relationship with Yale Rep and challenges students to work at the level of this distinguished professional company.
 Yale Rep is a member of the League of Resident Theatres and draws talent from around the world.
-In addition to offering main stage productions and special presentations, Yale Rep connects to the community through outreach programs including Will Power! and the Dwight/Edgewood Project, which recruits School of Drama students each summer to serve as mentors for local middle school students.
+In addition to offering main stage productions and special presentations, Yale Rep connects to the community through youth programs including Will Power! and the Dwight/Edgewood Project, which recruits School of Drama students each summer to serve as mentors for local middle school students.

 Yale Cabaret provides students an extracurricular outlet for exploration of a wide range of material.
 With its own student artistic and management leadership, reporting to a board of directors comprising students and faculty, the Cabaret presents work that is entirely student-produced.
 It is the only area of production at Yale School of Drama where students regularly move out of their primary discipline of study: actors direct, managers act, and playwrights sing.